ethsanders/HyCord/README.md

 ## Installation
 ### General Installation
 1. Make a folder for the repository.
 2. For all installation methods you will  need the ".env" file in the root of the repository.
 For Docker installation, that can be downloaded [here](https://github.com/ProfessorPiggos/HyCord/blob/master/.env).
+You can get this while cloning the repository with the manual method.
 3. Edit the values in the ".env" file.
 You can do this by editing the values after the equals sign.
 Information on each value can be found below.
 #### Required:
 ###### TOKEN